Serra Grande is located in central Brazil in the state of Goiás, about 5km from the city of Crixás.

 including contractors

-Mineração Serra Grande (MSG or Serra Grande) is wholly owned by AngloGold Ashanti and is located in the northwest of Goiás State, central Brazil.
+Mineração Serra Grande (Serra Grande or MSG) is wholly owned by AngloGold Ashanti and is located in the northwest of the state of Goiás, central Brazil.

 A brief history

-- Exploration began in 1973 with a phase of detailed mapping and diamond drilling, which continued until 1976.
+- Exploration began in 1973 with detailed mapping and diamond drilling programme that continued until 1976

 - The mining operation started up in 1986 in Mina III and the metallurgical plant start-up was in 1989.